-Christian Bale decided early on in the audition process that he didn't want to play Batman straight but to play him as a rage-filled monster, figuring that it might polarize Christopher Nolan.
+Christian Bale decided early on in the audition process that he didn't want to play Batman straight, but to play him as a rage-filled monster, figuring that it might polarize writer and director Christopher Nolan.
 To his delight, Nolan was thrilled with his off-kilter interpretation.

-Due to his part in The Machinist (2004), Christian Bale was vastly underweight (about 120 pounds on his 6 foot+ frame) when he was under consideration for the part.
+Due to his part in The Machinist (2004), Christian Bale was vastly underweight (about one hundred twenty pounds on his six foot frame) when he was under consideration for the part.
 After being cast, he was told to become as "big as you could be" by Christopher Nolan.
-Bale underwent a 6 month dietary and exercise regimen and ending up weighing about 220 pounds (about 40 pounds above his normal weight).
-It was decided that Bale had become too large (friends of his on the film's crew dubbed him "Fatman") and he quickly shed about 20 pounds to have leaner, more muscular frame.
+Bale underwent a six month dietary and exercise regimen, and ending up weighing about two hundred twenty pounds (about forty pounds above his normal weight).
+It was decided that Bale had become too large (friends of his on this movie's crew dubbed him "Fatman") and he quickly shed about twenty pounds to have leaner, more muscular frame.
 Bale described the experience as an unbearable physical ordeal.

 Hans Zimmer named the tracks in the soundtrack after types of Bats.
 The first letters of tracks 4-9 in the soundtrack, spell "BATMAN". ("Barbastella", "Artibeus", "Tadarida", "Macrotus", "Antrozous" and "Nycteris")

-All the big name cast members were initially not told that the movie was a Batman movie as the script they were sent was titled "The Intimidation Game".
-Michael Caine commented that when he first saw the title, he assumed the script was some kind of gangster movie.
+None of the big name cast members were initially told that this movie was a Batman movie, as the script they were sent was titled "The Intimidation Game".
+Sir Michael Caine commented that when he first saw the title, he assumed the script was some kind of gangster movie.

 The title went through many changes.
 First, it was known as "Batman 5".
 It became "Batman: The Frightening" for a while.
 To prevent script leaks, they were titled "Intimidation Game" to throw off the public, before settling on "Batman Begins".

-Christopher Nolan would generally shoot the fight scenes with the actors doing as much of the stunts as physically possible (in the case of Christian Bale and Liam Neeson, that was pretty much all of them).
+Writer and director Christopher Nolan generally filmed the fight scenes with the actors doing as many of the stunts as physically possible (in the case of Christian Bale and Liam Neeson, that was pretty much all of them).
 He would then shoot the same fight sequences with the stuntmen for coverage.

 Early work on the script and the production design was conducted in the back of Christopher Nolan's garage.
 During the writing process, Nolan and David S. Goyer sometimes took walks near the site of the original Batcave from Batman (1966).

-Initially Christopher Nolan wanted to cast Gary Oldman as a villain and Chris Cooper as Gordon.
-Cooper, however, wanted to spend more time with his family so Nolan hit on the unusual idea of casting Oldman as a character who was not a baddie.
+Initially, writer and director Christopher Nolan wanted to cast Gary Oldman as a villain, and Chris Cooper as Gordon.
+Cooper, however, wanted to spend more time with his family, so Nolan hit on the unusual idea of casting Oldman as a character who was not a baddie.

 For the IMAX version, some of the theatres running older IMAX equipment, the credits for the movie wouldn't fit on the platters.
 IMAX and the theatres had to get special permission from Warner Brothers to show the movie without the credits.

-Batman's journey to Tibet, and his ninja training, were both elements introduced into the comic book by writer James Owsley in Batman #431 (March, 1989).
-The series editor, Denny O'Neil, made the issue part of the Batman Writers Bible that he would hand out to each new writer on the series, thus confirming the story's place in canon.
+Batman's journey to Tibet, and his ninja training, were elements introduced into the comic book by Writer James Owsley in Batman #431 (March, 1989).
+Series Editor Denny O'Neil made the issue part of the Batman Writers Bible that he would hand out to each new writer on the series, thus confirming the story's place in canon.

-Before Christopher Nolan took over, director Darren Aronofsky was attached to make a Batman movie based on the graphic novel "Batman: Year One" and have the author Frank Miller write the screenplay.
-By 2003 there was a first draft screenplay with story boards, which are properties of AOL Time Warner.
-Warner's decision for not producing the film is unknown, but based on the details that have since leaked out, it would probably have to do with the screenplay, which strayed a considerable amount from the source material, making Alfred an African-American mechanic named "Big Al," the Batmobile being a souped-up Lincoln Towncar, and Bruce Wayne being homeless, among other things.
-This is all detailed in David Hughes' book "Tales from Development Hell."
+Before Christopher Nolan took over, director Darren Aronofsky was attached to make a Batman movie based on the graphic novel "Batman: Year One", and have author Frank Miller write the screenplay.
+By 2003, there was a first draft screenplay with story boards, which are properties of AOL Time Warner.
+Warner Brothers' decision for not producing the movie is unknown, but based on the details that have since leaked out, it would probably have to do with the screenplay, which strayed a considerable amount from the source material, making Alfred an African-American mechanic named "Big Al", the Batmobile being a souped-up Lincoln Towncar, and Bruce Wayne being homeless, amongst other things.
+This is all detailed in David Hughes' book "Tales from Development Hell".

 David S. Goyer said that the graphic novels "The Long Halloween" and "Dark Victory" by Jeph Loeb were a huge influence on his screenplay.
-When he was asked the question, "What about Frank Miller's "Year One"?", he replied, "Our story is not "Year One"."
-An early draft of David S. Goyer's script leaked onto the Internet in April 2004.
+When he was asked the question, "What about Frank Miller's 'Year One?'", he replied, "Our story is not 'Year One'."
+An early draft of Goyer's script leaked onto the Internet in April 2004.

 Crime boss Carmine "The Roman" Falcone was a prominent character in Frank Miller and David Mazzucchelli's comic book Batman: Year One.
 His story was continued and resolved in Jeph Loeb's comic book epic The Long Halloween.